Emotionen – Our Internal Compass

 Accept yourself & and support yourself with self-compassion

-Express the emotion in a socially acceptable way
+Express the emotion and unfulfilled needs in a socially acceptable way

 Six Steps of Emotional Processing in Detail